Oil and Gas Terms Beginning with “S” — Page 16

 Natural gas that contains small amounts of hydrogen sulfide and carbon dioxide.
 Read more →

-Colloquial expression for a target location or area within a play or a reservoir that represents the best production or potential production.
-Geoscientists and engineers attempt to mapsweet spots enable wellbores to be… Read more →
+Sweet spot is a colloquial expression in oil and gas exploration and production for the target location or area within a petroleum play or reservoir that represents the best production performance or production… Read more →

 The slang abbreviation for synthetic.
 The term can be confusing to the uninitiated, so its use is avoided.
 Read more →